Some links may lead to French-only pages.

 Overview

-Over the years, the government has worked closely with Alberta's diverse and vibrant Francophonie to support its vitality, and provide quality programs and services that meet its practical needs.
+Over the years, the government has worked closely with Alberta's diverse and vibrant Francophonie to support its vitality and deliver quality programs and services that meet its practical needs.

-In June 2017, the Alberta government adopted a French Policy that guides its ministries in maintaining and developing new services in French.
+In June 2017, the Alberta government adopted its French Policy that guides its ministries in developing new services and maintaining existing ones in French.
 Through meaningful dialogue and collaboration with Francophonie stakeholders, the government will further enhance services in French – now and in the years to come.

-The government is implementing the French Policy on an ongoing basis, as resources allow.
+The government is implementing the French Policy on an ongoing basis, with the support of the Francophone Secretariat.

 Directory